094459/newsletter-oss-projects/README.md

 [awsviz](https://aws-oss.beachgeek.co.uk/3z1) is a super nice little tool from Bour Mohamed Abdelhadi, that helps you quickly visualy your IAM policies.
 You can check out the hosted version of [awsviz](https://aws-oss.beachgeek.co.uk/3z3) and there are some sample policies to show you what you can expect.
 Check out the[ use cases doc](https://aws-oss.beachgeek.co.uk/3z4) to see why you might want to try this tool out. (#200)

-**bedrust**

-[bedrust](https://aws-oss.beachgeek.co.uk/3n1) is a demo repo from my colleague Darko Mesaros that shows you how you can use Amazon Bedrock in your Rust code, and allows you to currently choose between Claude V2, Llama2 70B, and Cohere Command.(#188)
+**bedrock-embed-web**

+[bedrock-embed-web](https://aws-oss.beachgeek.co.uk/43i) is a new project from my colleague Olivier Leplus that makes it easier than ever to embed Amazon Bedrock foundation models within a chat interface in your web applications. (#203)

 **bedrock-vscode-playground**

 [bedrock-vscode-playground](https://aws-oss.beachgeek.co.uk/3nb) is a Visual Studio Code (VS Code) extension which allows developers to easily explore and experiment with large language models (LLMs) available in Amazon Bedrock.
 Check out the README for details of what you can do with it and how you can configure it to work with your specific setup.(#188)

+**bedrust**

+[bedrust](https://aws-oss.beachgeek.co.uk/3n1) is a demo repo from my colleague Darko Mesaros that shows you how you can use Amazon Bedrock in your Rust code, and allows you to currently choose between Claude V2, Llama2 70B, and Cohere Command.(#188)

 **beta9**